 Risk factors:

-• Smoking is the most important risk factor for the development of lung cancer accounting for 90% of the cases.
+- Smoking is the most important risk factor for the development of lung cancer, accounting for 90% of the cases.
 Secondhand smoke also causes lung cancer.
-Tobacco smoke contains nearly 70 cancer causing substances (carcinogens).
-In India most common tobacco products are cigarette, gutkha, khaini, zarda etc. Smoking also causes oral, throat, esophageal, stomach, colorectal and bladder cancers.
+Tobacco smoke contains nearly 70 cancer-causing substances (carcinogens).
+In India, the most common tobacco products are cigarettes, gutkha, khaini, zarda, etc. Smoking also causes oral, throat, esophageal, stomach, colorectal and bladder cancers.

 To confirm the lung cancer, a tissue biopsy has to be done.
 Various modalities are available for getting a tissue biopsy.